The JACS Commitment sets out the standards of service that users of JACS can expect, and what to do if these have not been met.

 - arrange a meeting at a mutually agreeable time and place, or

-- suggest other sources of help, such as trade unions, employers associations and Citizens Advice Bureaux.
+- suggest other sources of help, such as trade unions, employers associations and Jersey Citizens Advice.

 Publishing advice and promoting good practice